Ha Giang Loop In Vietnam – All You Need To Know [2023]

 THINGS TO KNOW BEFORE YOU GO

-The main thing I would like to point out here is the condition of the road on the loop.
+The main thing I would like to point out here is the condition of the road on the loop in Ha Giang.

-No matter what your skill level is as a rider, the roads on the loop are in excellent condition in some areas and also sketchy and dangerous in other areas.
+No matter what your skill level is as a rider, the roads on the loop are in excellent condition in some areas and also sketchy and dangerous in others.

 I can’t stress enough to pay full attention to the road and other road users and take it slow and steady.